FadhilPM/tp/docs/UserGuide.md

 ### Tagging a Contact with a Tag/Project : `tag`

-Assigns a Tag and/or a Project to an existing person in ArtHive.
+Assigns a Tag and/or a Project to an existing contact in ArtHive.

 Format: `tag p/PHONE (t/TAG | proj/PROJECT) [t/TAG]…​ [proj/PROJECT]…​`

-* Adds one or more Tags/Projects to the person specified by `PHONE`.
+* Adds one or more Tags/Projects to the contact specified by `PHONE`.
 * In each use of this command, there must be at least one `TAG` or `PROJECT` specified.

 Phone (`p/PHONE`)